-Strong vision and rationale Establish a shared focus, including on your approach to change, desired outcomes, and benefits for children Collective creativity Unlock knowledge and ideas, draw on everyone's expertise.
-Use the strengths of your service, and promote team collaboration Change narrative Build a shared commitment to change - acknowledge your starting position, document the steps needed to achieve change, reflect and adapt as you go
+Strong vision and rationale

+Establish a shared focus, including on your approach to change, desired outcomes, and benefits for children

+Unlock knowledge and ideas, draw on everyone's expertise.
+Use the strengths of your service, and promote team collaboration

+Change your starting position, document the steps needed to achieve change, reflect and adapt as you go

-• Having a strong vision and rationale and defining 'why we are doing this' will provide a touch point as you implement change.
+Having a strong vision and rationale and defining 'why we are doing this' will provide a touch point as you implement change.